Gatech-Flash/FlashPythonToolbox/README.md

 # FlashPythonToolbox
-A few ready-to use python tools
+A few ready-to use python tools for machine learning

 ## Logger (to file)
 For every print function, we print a copy to file without changing the whole file.